-UCA evidence and arguments cited in AUC regulatory decisions resulted in cost disallowances of over \$63 million, real savings that helped preserve a competitive business environment and protect consumers.
+- The AUC agreed with UCA on 78% of issues contested with utility companies during these proceedings. - UCA evidence and arguments cited in AUC regulatory decisions resulted in cost disallowances of over \$829 million, real savings that helped preserve a competitive business environment and protect consumers.

 The UCA Operations Section advises small business, farm, and residential consumers on their energy utility services options through the UCA's mediation and consumer education programs.
+26,269 calls from Albertans and mediation services for 1,177 customers

 The UCA Mediation Team provided timely and efficient dispute resolution between consumers and their utility providers.
-The UCA received 21,927 calls and 2,107 emails from consumers in fiscal 2022-23, resulting in 1,038 mediations by the UCA.
-These mediations required the UCA to contact the utility provider on behalf of the consumer to resolve a dispute.
+The UCA received 26,269 calls and 2,086 emails from consumers in fiscal 2023-24, resulting in 1,177 mediations by the UCA.
+These mediations required the UCA to contact the utility provider on behalf of the consumer to